-the market share of natural gas used for these same end uses has increased.
-Single family electric space heating, dropped from about 60% in 1992 to about 33% by 2012 and electric water heating's market share declined from 76% to about 55% during the same period.
+The most recent study available, the 2012 Residential Building Stock Assessment (RBSA) also conducted by NEEA, indicates that the trend of decreasing market share of electricity and increasing market share of natural gas is continuing.
+As Figures N - 1 shows, between 1992 and 2012 regional surveys the market share of both electric space and water heating in single family homes has declined while the market share of natural gas used for these same end uses has increased.
+Single family electric space heating dropped from about 60 percent in 1992 to about 33 percent by 2012 and electric water heating's market share declined from 76 percent to about 55 percent during the same period.

-Figure 1 - Primary Space Heating Fuel in Single Family Homes
+Figure N - 1: Primary Space Heating Fuel in Single Family Homes

-Market share of electricity as the primary space heating fuel has declined continuously in the past two decades.
+Market share of electricity as the primary space heating fuel has declined over the past two decades.